davidsbatista/davidsbatista.net/_posts/2018-03-31-SentenceClassificationConvNets.md

 ### __Convolutions__

-We can think about the input image as a matrix representing each pixel, and a value between 0 and 255 representing the brightness intensity.
+We can think about the input image as a matrix, where each entry represents each pixel, and a value between 0 and 255 representing the brightness intensity.
 Let's assume it's a black and white image with just one [__channel__](https://www.wikiwand.com/en/Channel_(digital_image)) representing the grayscale.
-If you would be processing a colour image, and taking into account the colours one would apply 3 channels following the [__RGB colour mode__](https://www.wikiwand.com/en/RGB_color_model).
+If you would be processing a colour image, and taking into account the colours one would have 3 channels, following the [__RGB colour mode__](https://www.wikiwand.com/en/RGB_color_model).

 One way to understand the convolution operation is to imagine placing the __convolution filter__ or __kernel__ on the top of the input image, positioned in a way so that the __kernel__ and the image upper left corners coincide, and then multiplying the values of the input image matrix with the corresponding values in the __convolution filter__.